Federico Dimarco

-Federico Dimarco (born 10 November 1997) is an Italian professional footballer who plays as a left wing-back or left-back for Serie A club Inter Milan and the Italy national team.
+Federico Dimarco (born 10 November 1997) is an Italian professional footballer who plays as a left wing-back for Serie A club Inter Milan and the Italy national team.
 He is known for his pace, crossing, and threatening goal-scoring presence from outside the box.
+Dimarco is also considered to be one of the best left backs in the world.

 Club career

 Inter Milan

 A product of Inter Milan's youth academy, Dimarco debuted for the club on 11 December 2014, at age 17, entering as a substitute for Danilo D'Ambrosio in the 84th minute of a goalless draw away to Qarabağ in the group stage of the UEFA Europa League, with his team having already advanced.
 He received his first Serie A call-up on 1 February 2015, remaining an unused substitute in a 1-3 defeat away to Sassuolo.
 Dimarco made his Serie A debut on 31 May 2015, replacing Rodrigo Palacio in the 89th minute of a 4–3 win over Empoli in the season finale.